dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

         ...
     ```

-In fact, what really matters is the _behavior_ of the duck, not whether it's a duck.
+In fact, what really matters is the _behavior_ of the duck, not whether it’s a duck.
-Knowing (or suspecting) that it's a duck is not enough; you need to know how the duck-like object behaves.
+Knowing (or suspecting) that it’s a duck is not enough; you need to know how the duck-like object behaves.
 As Alex Martelli (the author of Python in a Nutshell) wrote in an email thread:

 !!! quote
     Amen, hallelujah.
-You don't really care for IS-A -- you really only care for BEHAVES-LIKE-A- [...],
+You don’t really care for IS-A -- you really only care for BEHAVES-LIKE-A- [...],
     so, if you do test, this behaviour is what you should be testing for
     **--- [Alex Martelli](https://groups.google.com/g/comp.lang.python/c/CCs2oJdyuzc/m/NYjla5HKMOIJ)**